-Athletes should choose and inspect the security kits, vacutainer kit(s), and accessory kits to ensure they have not been tampered with and are not defective.
+Athletes should choose and inspect the security kits, vacutainer tubes, and accessory kits to ensure they have not been tampered with and are not defective.
 Security kits contain the security bottles used to transport your blood sample to the lab; vacutainer kits include the vacutainer tubes for the collection of blood; and accessory kits contain the butterfly needle, straight needle, and other after-care supplies.
-Athletes should also check the contents of the security kits to confirm the sample code numbers on the bottles, lids, and labels match.
-Athletes should remove the shrink wrap and red ring from the bottles.
-The lid should be placed on the table with the open end up.
+Athletes should also check the contents of the security kits to confirm the sample code numbers on the bottles and labels match.
+Athletes should remove the shrink wrap from the bottles.
+The lids should be placed on the table with the sanitation cover down.
 The kits will be used to transport the athlete’s blood sample(s) to the lab.

 A number of steps occur during the blood collection process to ensure blood sample requirements are met.

 On average, about 15-16 mL, or less than two tablespoons, of blood will be drawn during the blood collection process.
 The amount of blood drawn should not affect an athlete’s performance.
 An athlete is required to remain in a seated position for a minimum of 20 minutes prior to the blood draw.*

 The BCO will begin the blood collection process by selecting a location on the athlete’s skin from where to draw the blood and cleaning the area with a sterile disinfectant swab.
 The BCO will apply a tourniquet to aid in the collection, and the BCO will begin to draw the blood sample.
 A blood draw will be attempted a maximum of three times.